Athens to Epidaurus Greece: Travel Guide to the Ultimate Ancient Theater

 In 1957, opera star Maria Callas performed at the Odeon of Herodes Atticus in Athens.
 The ruined Roman landmark on the slopes of the Acropolis had been restored for her.

 La Divina’s legendary performance of Norma by Bellini and Médée by Cherubini captivated audiences then.
-She also catapulted Athens Epidaurus Festival to international renown.
+She also catapulted the Athens Epidaurus Festival to international renown.

 Global superstars and less famous yet equally important artists continue to captivate audiences now.